 DETERMINATION OF NICKEL

-Dissolve 10 g of the sample in sufficient water to produce 20 ml, add 3 ml of bromine water and 2 ml of a 20 percent of mass/volume solution of citric acid, mix and add 10 ml of 6 N ammonia and 1 ml of a 1 percent (m/v) solution of dimethylglyoxime in alcohol.
+H-1 Dissolve 10 g of the sample in sufficient water to produce 20 ml, add 3 ml of bromine water and 2 ml of a 20 percent of mass/volume solution of citric acid, mix and add 10 ml of 6 N ammonia and 1 ml of a 1 percent (m/v) solution of dimethylglyoxime in alcohol.
 Mix, dilute to 50 ml with water and allow to stand for 5 minutes; any colour produced is not more intense than that produced by similarly treating 1 ml of standard nickel solution (equivalent to 2 ppm) in place of sample.